-As Stand Up Paddleboards’s have gathered popularity over the recent decade – we’ve made an overlooking article about SUP surboards.
+As Stand Up Paddleboards’s have gathered popularity over the recent decade – we’ve made an overlooking article about surfing SUP’s.

-At Nulltuul we focus on surfing the waves only, and the SUPs have clearly become a part of it!
+At Nulltuul, we focus on surfing the waves only, and the SUPs have become a part of it!

 Why Surf with a SUP after all?

 A Stand Up Paddleboard is a great way to surf for individuals who like to be on the board standing – rather than lying and paddling on their stomach.
-SUP surfing is also a relaxed way of catching small waves on a slow or small days plus you can ride the board on completely flat days, or at any other water body.
-Lakes, rivers, ponds and so on.
-Very universal watercraft!
-SUP is also a great full body workout.
-Some individuals prefer the stand-up position due to a previous injury, were laying on one’s stomach may be difficult.
+SUP surfing is also a relaxed way of catching small waves on slow or low days plus you can ride the board on completely flat days, or at any other water body.
+Lakes, rivers, ponds, and so on.
+Universal watercraft for sure!
+SUP is also a great full-body workout.
+Some individuals prefer the stand-up position due to a previous injury, were laying on one’s chest may be difficult.
 And not to forget the most important part – It’s fun like no other sport out there!